-4 credits-This course covers the fundamental concepts, principles and laws of physics and their applications.
+4 credits - This course covers the fundamental concepts, principles and laws of physics and their applications.
 It covers kinematics, dynamics, force, linear and rotational motion, fluids, sound, temperature, and heat.

-Prerequisite(s): A minimum grade of C- in MAT-747, MAT-128, MAT-134, or appropriate placement score to enroll in MAT-210.
+Prerequisite(s): A minimum grade of C- in MAT-744 or MAT-122.
+Or placement score sufficient to enroll in course higher than MAT-122.